 Students regularly enter the Bloodhound Rocket Car Challenge where they are tasked to design, build, test and race a model car

 UKAYRoC build a rocket competition.

-Students will design, build and test a rocket to see how high it can go!
-GBHS have experienced a lot of success in this competition in the past, so we’re aiming high!
+Students design, build and test a rocket to see how high it can go!
+GBHS have experienced a lot of success in this competition in the past.

 Bridge building competition.